One of the most important things you need to decide on before you move to Mexico is getting health insurance.

 - The insurance company can offer suggestions on which hospital you should go and which doctor you should consult.

-If you don’t get a prior authorization, there’s a chance that the insurance company might not pay you.
+If you don’t get authorization before receiving medical treatment, there’s a chance that the insurance company might not pay you.

 Making a Claim